 Use a compact display for this function to avoid redundant repeated display of its functionality plus having derivatives displayed indexed by the differentiation variables

 Now we have, for the total 3D covariant differential and the 3D covariant derivative, respectively,

 This D3_ covariant derivative is expressed in terms of the Christoffel3 symbols in the same way the covariant derivative D_ is expressed in terms of the 4D Christoffel.
 To see that you can use expand or convert to d_

 The generalized divergence of a vector in curvilinear coordinates

 To compute with a representation for D3_ without actually performing the operation, use the inert form %D3_.
 To afterwards perform the operation use value.
-For example, the covariant derivative of the 3+1 metric gamma3_ is equal to 0
+For example, when the space part of the 3+1 metric gamma3_ is diagonal, its covariant derivative is equal to 0

 Christoffel, CompactDisplay, Coordinates, D_, Define, g_, Physics, Physics conventions, Physics examples, Physics Updates, Tensors - a complete guide, Mini-Course Computer Algebra for Physicists, Setup, ThreePlusOne:-gamma3_, value

 Landau, L.D., and Lifshitz, E.M.
 The Classical Theory of Fields, Course of Theoretical Physics Volume 2, fourth revised English edition.
 Elsevier, 1975.